ENZOMOTIVE/duotrade/README.md

-# Energy Trading System Using Blockchain
+# Duotrade Energy Trading System Using AVAX Blockchain

 This repository contains the Solidity implementation of the `Energy Trading System using Blockchain`, a peer-to-peer blockchain-based energy trading system.
 The system facilitates energy trading through a periodic double auction mechanism, enabling participants to buy and sell energy directly without intermediaries.